Mohammed-Majid/Image-Classification-NN/README.md

 # MNIST Digit Recognition using Neural Network
 -------
-This repository contains code for training and evaluating a neural network from scratch to recognize handwritten digits from the MNIST dataset.
+This repository contains code for training and evaluating a neural network from scratch (No TF or Pytorch) to recognize handwritten digits from the MNIST dataset.
 ------
 ## Overview